h4ckyou/h4ckyou.github.io/posts/ctf/ICC25/writeup.md

 The reason why it doesn't work is because after allocation the note pointer gets updated to the allocated memory

-So here if we overwrite `xxfree@got` to `system` and we try to make a new allocation inorder to overwrite `note` it would make the program exit because the freelist is corrupted so it allocates memory to the function of xxfree itself, so when we attempt to read into that memory `read` will fail and the program handles that
+So here if we overwrite `xxfree@got` to `system` and we try to make a new allocation inorder to overwrite `note` it would make the program exit because the freelist is corrupted so it allocates memory to the function of xxfree itself, so when we attempt to write into that memory `read` will fail and the program handles that by exiting

 <img width="1920" height="449" alt="image" src="https://github.com/user-attachments/assets/4e5e2841-c93d-45c5-984b-d44616d11ec0" />
 <img width="1920" height="176" alt="image" src="https://github.com/user-attachments/assets/6ac3b61d-47fe-48bc-829c-3ed69b2378b6" />